Literary Norfolk Header and Logo

 By tyrants and by heroes made.

 Today the hall is a well known tourist attraction and also a popular film set for historical dramas - such as The Duchess starring Keira Knightley.
 (See Norfolk Film and TV Locations) The beautiful beach at Holkham has also been used to great effect in Shakespeare in Love and in Stephen Fry's ITV drama Kingdom.
+Each year the Household Cavalry bring their horses to the beach to exercise them - an event which featured in one of the episodes of Kingdom.

 Links: